xeneta/LeadQualifier/README.md

 # 2. Create your own lead qualifier

 To create your own lead qualifier, you'll need to get hold of company descriptions (to create your dataset).
 We currently use [FullContact](https://www.fullcontact.com/developer) for this.

+**Note:** We've added dummy data, so that you can run both scripts without getting errors, and to give you examples on how the sheets should look like.

 ## [Train Algorithm](https://github.com/xeneta/LeadQualifier/tree/master/train_algorithm)